Common Pregnancy Discomforts and How to Alleviate Them

 10 Less-Desirable Side Effects Of Pregnancy & Tips on How to Relieve Them

-And, keep this list handy so if you do experience any of the following discomforts, you’ll be able to find some relief.
+And, keep this list handy.
+So if you do experience any of the following discomforts, you’ll be able to find some relief.

 - Nausea and Vomiting.
 No surprise that this one makes the top of the list.
 Morning sickness – which many feel should be re-named “anytime sickness” – is common during the first trimester and typically recedes and disappears altogether by the second and third trimesters.
 It is exacerbated by traveling, fatigue and stress.
 You’ll hear advice that runs the gamut because everyone’s body is different.
 Ideally, it’s best to nibble throughout the day on little bits of food that sound appetizing (high-protein, complex carbohydrates, and whole-grain foods are important).
 Hydration is key, but try drinking fluids in between meals rather than during meals.
 Smoothies are a good way to get a little bit of everything into your body and they taste good too.
-If vomiting is excessive and/or you feel you’re dehydrated, call your midwife or OB/GYN to check in.
+If vomiting is excessive and/or you feel you’re dehydrated, call you doctor to check in.

 - Heartburn/Indigestion.
 Between hormonal fluctuations and the ever-shrinking confines of the abdominal cavity, your poor stomach has a lot to contend with.
 Indigestion and heartburn are common as a result.
 Again, eating more small meals, rather than a few large ones, will help.
 Try to finish meals at least a couple of hours before you lay down so food and digestive juices are less apt to be pushed back up into the esophagus.